 Avoid setting hard rules and reprimanding yourself for not sticking to them.
 Instead, try on money management methods for a week or a month at a time to see how they feel.
 Keep what works and drop what doesn’t.
 Moving on isn’t failure; it’s learning and growth.

 You might come back to some methods periodically — maybe certain habits work well for you during summer and others during winter, some Monday through Friday and some on the weekends.
-Maybe you return to some strategies you haven’t picked up in decades because you’re again living without kids to take care of.
+Maybe you return to some strategies you haven’t picked up in decades because you’ve experienced major life changes, like kids moving out of the house.

 The keyword here is experiment.
 Try new things, adapt ideas to your circumstances, keep what works for you and drop what doesn’t.